 Dried citrus shows up in holiday decorations in the form of threaded garlands, and oranges are often studded with cloves for an aromatic tree decoration, like the one in the clove section photo above.

-Even breathing in the aromatic oils of citrus can be calming and soothing during this busy time of year when many people experience additional tension.
+Even breathing in the aromatic oils of citrus can be soothing during this busy time of year when many people experience additional tension.
 So, we can be very thankful for the abundance of citrus that’s available to us during wintertime.

 Conclusion

 After reviewing the benefits of the healing herbs and spices of winter, let’s remember to enjoy the full winter season.
-We can do this by continuing to consume the pumpkins, squashes, apples, citrus, herbs, and spices that come along with winter…long after those initial apple and pumpkin pies have made their debuts at our holiday tables.
+We can do this by continuing to consume the pumpkins, squashes, apples, citrus, herbs, and spices that come along with winter…long after those initial apple and pumpkin pies have made their first appearances at our holiday tables.